 Keep track of your stats – otherwise you’re flying blind

-The fifth bad habit I had was not knowing what was actually happening.
-I deposit money, withdraw, bet with another bookmaker, in a betting shop, and at some point I asked myself: am I actually winning, or do I just think I am?
+The fifth bad habit I had was not knowing what was going on – I’d deposit money, withdraw it, bet at another bookmaker, at a betting shop, and at one point I asked myself, “Am I actually winning, or do I just think I am?”

 Bet with multiple bookmakers